realworldocaml/book/en/interfacing-with-C.md

 local C stack variables as early as possible, so you don't get the types mixed up deep into the C function.

-OCaml provides nacros to convert to and from all the basic OCaml runtime values and C types, of the form `to_from`.
+OCaml provides macros to convert to and from all the basic OCaml runtime values and C types, of the form `to_from`.
 For example `Val_long` means "Value from long", and `Long_val` means "Long from value".
 The table below summarises the macros to extract various C types from OCaml `values` for 64-bit architectures.